Market Analysts see T-Mobile US Inc. [TMUS] gaining to $159. Time to buy?

 Sponsored

-What’s the news: Spoke will use T IoT, from T-Mobile for Business and Deutsche Telekom, to connect and manage Spokeware — a unique hardware and software system that digitally connects bicyclists and motorists to improve awareness and safety on the road.
+The Un-carrier launched 988 calling in 2020 and now offers its customers another fast way to connect to the 988 Suicide & Crisis Lifeline for support.

-It opened the trading session at $132.88, the shares rose to $136.325 and dropped to $132.467, the range by which the price of stock traded the whole day.
-The daily chart for TMUS points out that the company has recorded 27.60% gains over the past six months.
-However, it is still -32.91% lower than its most recent low trading price.
+T-Mobile US Inc. represents 1.25 billion in outstanding shares, while the company has a total market value of $170.25 billion with the latest information.
+TMUS stock price has been found in the range of $135.56 to $137.94.

-If we look at the average trading volume of 4.55M shares, TMUS reached to a volume of 3099568 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.52M shares, TMUS reached a trading volume of 4202377 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about T-Mobile US Inc. [TMUS]: